Holi – Celebrate the perfect harmony of colors in South Asia

 Celebration of victory of good over evil

 Holi is a celebration of love and the victory of good over evil.
-It marks the new start for anything and
+It marks a new start for anything and

 radiates positive energy from everything else.
 Acts in different places recreate the stories of Prahlad as

 well as Radha-Krishna.
 Similarly, the traditional daring game of breaking a high buttermilk pot with a

 human tower is nerve-wracking and unique at the same time.